Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 There is a significant contribution of her to the scientific literature.
 This is a short but very insightful read for anyone who wants to understand fixed vs. variable pricing growth mindsets.

-Dweck’s work on the importance of hard work in personal growth is extensively helpful for those who are keenly interested in self-improvement endeavors and explorations.
+Dweck’s work on the importance of hard work in personal growth is helpful for those keenly interested in self-improvement endeavors and explorations.
 Notably, it focuses on the role of consistent effort, practice, and hard work.

-Mindset is based upon solid psychological science but is easily digested and enjoyable to read for mainstream readers who don’t want to slog through mountains of data.
+Mindset is based on solid psychological science but is easily digested and enjoyable for mainstream readers who don’t want to slog through mountains of data.

 It explains the concept thoroughly and uses plenty of examples to illustrate key ideas.